nixon-voxell/parallel_programming_tutorial/tutorials/par_map/README.md

 The idea is that using `unsafe`, we can freely access our data and represent them as pointers.
 However, as a pro Rustacean, we wouldn't want this dark magic to be polluting our code base everywhere (we don't want to have to write `unsafe` everytime we want to access our `vec`!).

-When creating this tutorial, I came up with a solution by introducing a new type which contains the `unsafe` code.
+When creating this tutorial, I came up with a solution by introducing a new type which isolates the `unsafe` code.

-Introducing the `I32VecPtr`:
+Introducing, the `I32VecPtr`:

 ```rust
 type I32VecPtr = *mut Vec<i32>;